-BRAKE, PILLOW BLOCK OR MIDMOUNT BEARING
+BRAKE AND PILLOW BLOCK

-WARNING: Except when specified, lower all attachments to the ground, apply the parking brake, shut down the engine, remove the ignition key, turn the disconnect switch to the "OFF" position, block the wheels, engage the articulation lock, and tie a red warning flag on the canopy upright; when servicing the machine.
+WARNING: Except when specified, lower all attachments to the ground, apply the parking brake, shut down the engine, remove the ignition key, turn the disconnect switch to the "off" position, block the wheels, engage the articulation lock, and tie a red warning flag on the canopy upright; when servicing the machine.

 NOTE: Disengage the articulation lock prior to moving the machine.
-A machine with the articula-lock engaged cannot be steered.
+A machine with the articulation engaged cannot be steered.